 Baxter’s Best Practice Scorecard exemplifies a commitment to helping customers optimize and automate their service supply chains.
 Baxter has leveraged decades of experience to design, identify, and measure 30 critical service supply chain Best Practice categories during each client’s business review process.
 The scorecard is organized by practice area and the benchmarks for the Excess Management include an excess management ratio that measures whether inventory is aligned with target stock levels and it also measures whether a customer is following the best practice for excess scrap.
 The results from the best practice analysis are used to identify and recommend specific opportunities for improvement while ongoing business reviews are designed to monitor the adoption of these recommendations.

 Baxter offers an Excess Management Consulting engagement for Prophet customers to configure the Excess report inputs, configure the Excess Scrap Detail report rule sequences, and to define a process for actioning excess.
 Baxter consultants will work with the customer team to review the Excess report as currently configured with the conservative, starting-point default inputs as a baseline.
-From here, the Excess Management Questionnaire helps Baxter consultants understand the specific requirements of the customer’s excess identification process and the teams work together in an iterative process to fine-tune adjustments to the input parameters and ensure the report aligns with expectations.
+From here, the excess inventory solutions Questionnaire helps Baxter consultants understand the specific requirements of the customer’s excess identification process and the teams work together in an iterative process to fine-tune adjustments to the input parameters and ensure the report aligns with expectations.

 Once the Excess report reflects the customer’s excess needs, Baxter experts work with the customer team to define a repeatable process for excess management.
 The goal will be for the customer planning team to have a full understanding of the configured excess inputs for future excess scrapping exercises and to follow the best practice recommendation of reviewing these reports monthly or quarterly.